df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 The DF8OE bootloader is responsible for starting the firmware of the TRX.
 It is also used to flash new firmware AND bootloader.

-The DF8OE bootloader is responsible for starting the firmware of the TRX.
-It is also used to flash new firmware AND bootloader.

 Firmware can be installed via a USB drive or via USB cable using DFU Upgrade.
 The bootloader can only be installed via USB cable using DFU Upgrade, __not__ via USB drive.

 This document describes both, upgrades via USB drive and via USB cable, each in its own section in this document.
 This document assumes you have a bootloader with version 3.3.0 or newer installed.
 If not, see information below how to upgraded older bootloaders.